13th February, 2025

-People don't generally want to get hurt at work, or hurt others.
-Accidents and ill health are a painful inconvenience after all, and sometimes deadly.
-But people do unintentionally take health and safety risks that could cause harm.
-So why do people health and safety risks?
+People don't generally want to get hurt at work, and they don't want to hurt others either.
+But people unintentionally take health and safety risks, which can harm themselves and others.
+So why do people take health and safety risks?
 And how can we prevent them?

-When people take risks at work, in health and safety speak, it's referred to as a human failure.
+When people take health and safety risks at work it's referred to as a "human failure".
 A failure to do the right thing, follow instructions, comply with the rules, or otherwise act safely.

 Analysis of accidents and incidents shows that human failure contributes to almost all accidents and exposures to substances hazardous to health.
 Many major accidents e.g. Texas City, Piper Alpha, Chernobyl, were initiated by human failure.

-These are all ways in which people can take risks at work, but to understand them, we need to know why they happen.
+These are all ways people can take risks at work, but to understand them, we need to know why they happen.

 Stop slips (or catch them early) with:

-Like slips, lapses can happen to anyone, even those that are highly skilled and motivated.
+Like slips, lapses can happen to anyone, even those who are highly skilled and motivated.

 Stop lapses (or catch them early) with:

 As the saying goes, anyone can make mistakes.
 You might have even categorised slips and lapses as mistakes, but they are different.
-A slip is taking the wrong action, and lapse is forgetting to take the right action.
+A slip is taking the wrong action, and a lapse is forgetting to take the right action.
 With a mistake, you are doing the wrong thing, but believing it to be right.
-You are mistaken.

 Prevent mistakes by: